 Check-out for patients

-Check out for dogs is 3:30 pm and runs until 4:30.
+Check out for dogs only starts at 3:30 pm and runs until 4:30.
 Cats can be discharged at 3:30pm or 4:00pm to be decided at the time of drop-off.
 Please inform staff ASAP if your animal is being picked up after designated time.
 Any patient being picked up after 5 pm will be charged a $15 late fee.